 Pupillage interviews: interview preparation | researching chambers | typical interview tasks | discussion topics | legal knowledge | presenting yourself | the skills pupillage panels look for | hold your nerve under pressure | asking the interview panel questions | handling rejection

-Many sets of barristers’ chambers will hold both first-round and second-round pupillage interviews (in some cases even a third round) in June and July.
+Many sets of barristers’ chambers will hold both first-round and second-round pupillage interviews (in some cases even a third round) between February and April.
 Some first round interviews are very short indeed, so make sure you are well-prepared to stand out.

 Expect to be asked about the Pupillage Gateway application – or CV and covering letter – you submitted early on in your interview.
 ‘Read through your application incredibly carefully because that’s going to be the basis of all the questions that you get asked,’ says Ben Jaffey, barrister and member of the pupillage committee at Blackstone Chambers.
 ‘To begin the interview, we ask the candidate about their application and CV, what they’ve been doing recently and why they want to be a barrister.
 People often turn up and give the impression they haven’t actually read their application; you’re trying to persuade a committee to give you a pupillage and, if you’re not familiar with your own application, you’ve got no hope.’
 Practise your answers to basic questions you may encounter, such as ‘Why do you want to be a member of this chambers?’ and ‘What will you do if you don’t get a pupillage?’.
 A surprising number of applicants are stumped by these questions.

 Make sure you’ve researched the chambers thoroughly.
 Be familiar with the areas of law that the set practises in and rehearse your case for how its work ties in with your own interests and skills.
 You’ll need to be able to back up what you say about yourself with evidence from your work experience, academic achievements or extracurricular activities.